-The government-wide Statement of Activities reports both the gross and net cost of each of the District's functions (culture and recreation).
-The functions are supported by general government revenues (property taxes, certain intergovernmental revenues, fines, charges, etc.).
+The government-wide Statement of Activities reports both the gross and net cost of each of the District's functions (culture and recreation, etc.).
+The functions are supported by general government revenues (property and personal property replacement taxes, certain intergovernmental revenues, interest income, etc.).
 The Statement of Activities reduces gross expenses (including depreciation) by related program revenues, which include 1) changes to customers or applicants who purchase, use or directly benefit from goods, services or privileges provided by a given function or segment and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.